JeremieGuy/LB-2D-thrombolysis/README.md

 CODES
 - lb_2D_fluid_with_clot.py : Runs an LB simulation in 2D geometry with a clot and converges the fluid which is then saved in a sperate file.
 - lb_2D_thrombolysis : Lysis of the clot by tPA.
-Must be run after lb_2D_fluid_with_clot.py to use an already converged fluid.
+Must be run after lb_2D_fluid_with_clot.py to load and use an already converged fluid.
 - functionsLB2.py : Contains all functions necessary to execute the simulation.
 - functionsMonitoring2.py : Contains functions to monitor the progress and values of the simulation.